Lewiston, Idaho: Economy

 Lewiston's economy has historically been driven by agriculture and manufacturing activity.
 Lewiston's location at the confluence of the Snake River and Clearwater River made it a natural distribution point due to its seaport.
 The Port of Lewiston is Idaho's only seaport and is navigable for barges which transport grain, fuel, legumes, paper, lumber and other goods up and down the Columbia River and out to the Pacific Ocean.
 About ten percent of the United States' wheat exports transits through the port.

 The first barge went to Portland; it was loaded with wheat and departed Lewiston on August 9, 1975.

 Lewiston's main industries are agriculture, the paper and timber products from the mill owned and operated by the Clearwater Paper Corporation (until December 2008, a part of the Potlatch Corporation), and light manufacturing.

-Paper product manufacturer, Clearwater Paper is the largest employer in the manufacturing sector; its pulp and paper mill began operations in late 1950.
+Paper product manufacturer Clearwater Paper is the largest employer in the manufacturing sector; its pulp and paper mill began operations in late 1950.
 Ammunition manufacturing maintains an important and growing presence in Lewiston.
-Ammunition maker CCI, and Speer Bullet (both now brands of Vista Outdoor) are headquartered in Lewiston.
+Ammunition makers CCI and Speer Bullet (both now brands of the Czechoslovak Group) are headquartered in Lewiston.
 Another ammunition company in Lewiston is Freedom Munitions LLC.
 Schweitzer Engineering Laboratories, based in Pullman, has a manufacturing facility in Lewiston.

 As the metropolitan hub of the Lewis-Clark Valley, Lewiston is the primary regional transportation, retail, health care, wholesale and professional services, and entertainment center.
 In 2017, the Lewiston, ID–Clarkston, WA metropolitan area had a gross metropolitan product of $2.5 billion.
 With the presence of Lewis–Clark State College, it is also a center for education and workforce training.

 Lewiston's economy is slowly diversifying, which has helped keep the economy stable.
 Lewiston serves as a recreation destination for the Hells Canyon National Recreation Area.